Aliases for CDK5R1 Gene

 GeneCards Summary for CDK5R1 Gene

 CDK5R1 (Cyclin-Dependent Kinase 5, Regulatory Subunit 1 (P35)) is a Protein Coding gene.
-Diseases associated with CDK5R1 include tauopathy.
+Diseases associated with CDK5R1 include alzheimer disease and tauopathy.
 Among its related pathways are Gene Expression and Alzheimers Disease Pathway and Trk receptor signaling mediated by the MAPK pathway.
-GO annotations related to this gene include calcium ion binding and protein kinase activity.
+GO annotations related to this gene include calcium ion binding and protein kinase binding.
 An important paralog of this gene is CDK5R2.

 UniProtKB/Swiss-Prot Summary for CDK5R1 Gene

 p35 is a neuron specific activator of CDK5.
 The complex p35/CDK5 is required for neurite outgrowth and cortical lamination.
 Involved in dendritic spine morphogenesis by mediating the EFNA1-EPHA4 signaling.
 Activator of TPKII.
 The complex p35/CDK5 participates in the regulation of the circadian clock by modulating the function of CLOCK protein: phosphorylates CLOCK at 'Thr-451' and 'Thr-461' and regulates the transcriptional activity of the CLOCK-ARNTL/BMAL1 heterodimer in association with altered stability and subcellular distribution.